andrius-siup/recipe-book/README.md

 # UX

 ## Ideal user
 The ideal user is English reading and writing user who also loves food and cooking.
-The user wants to share the favorite recipe with the world, or simply use it for recipe collection storing.
+The user who wants to share the favorite recipe with the other people, or simply use it for recipe collection storing.

 ## Visitors to this website are searching for